Rebekah Stott: Personal life

 On 4 March 2021, Stott revealed on Twitter that she was diagnosed with Stage 3 Hodgkin's lymphoma while she was in quarantine after returning to New Zealand.
 The illness cut her time at Brighton & Hove Albion short, and she ended up losing all her hair.
-She is documenting her journey on a second Instagram account, and hopes to recover in time for when her country of New Zealand cohosts the 2023 FIFA Women's World Cup.
+She documented her journey on a second Instagram account and stated that she hoped to recover in time for when her country of New Zealand cohosts the 2023 FIFA Women's World Cup.

-On 23 July, Stott announced on her personal website that her cancer was now in remission.
+On 23 July 2021, Stott announced on her personal website that her cancer was now in remission, and on 30 June 2023, she was named in New Zealand’s squad for the tournament.